forgi86/RNN-adaptation/README.md

 * Star this repository :star:
 * Cite the [paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/acs.3216)

+To cite the paper, you may use the following BibTex entry:
 ```
 @article{forgione2022adapt,
   title={On the adaptation of recurrent neural networks for system identification},